gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 All primary input and processed datasets are hosted in the [Terra folder](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/tree/main/Terra).

-The repository includes three distinct datafiles (for each Age-Group) used as input for the methodes:
+This repository includes three distinct datafiles (only for Age-Group 70) used as input for the methodes:

 * **Real-World Data:** Age-specific mortality CSV files containing the raw, official Czech FOI data.
 * **Null Hypothesis (HR=1) Simulation:** A synthetic dataset with a constant Hazard Ratio of 1.0 and simulated real dose schedule , used to validate that the methodologies do not produce false-positive signals.